Christopher Reive: A UFC star's cautionary tale

 With the Russian and Ukranian teams out of the International MMA Federation's Super Cup event in Bahrain next week, Oceania has been called up to take one of the vacant spots.

-Matt Toa from Hammerhead MMA in Dunedin will be one of the coaches leading the team, which features New Zealand's Alisha Burtt (bantamweight), Prashanth Guda (featherweight), Kasib Murdoch-McKeich (lightweight), Mitchell Kelly (welterweight), Jonas Grace (middleweight) and Australian-based Abraham Paku (heavyweight).
+Matt Toa from Hammerhead MMA in Dunedin will be one of the coaches leading the team, which features New Zealand's Alisha Burtt (bantamweight), Prashanth Guda (featherweight), Kasib Murdoch-McKeich (lightweight), Mitchell Kelly (welterweight), and Jonas Grace (middleweight).
+Australian-based Abraham Paku (heavyweight) was expected to compete, but was forced to withdraw due to "document issues and other complications".

 Oceania will take on Ireland in the first round of the Cup.
 Nine fighters will be part of each team, consisting of seven men and two women across different weight divisions, and the first team to make it to five victories moves on.
 The event is scheduled to begin on March 9 (local time)